 I hear you.
 Really, I do.
 I had read plenty of research articles on the benefits of liver before I ever ventured out to buy some.
 And when I did buy it, it sat in my freezer for a few months.

 HOW TO EAT LIVER - A GUIDE FOR BEGINNERS

 If you grew up on the standard Australian diet you may need a little help eating liver.
 Here is one of easy methods for getting more liver into your diet… without dealing with the flavour.

 If you’re new to liver, or you’ve never tried it before, then the easiest way to eat it is to hide it in and amongst your food.
-I recommend incorporating it into meatballs or rissoles or burger patties.
+I recommend incorporating it into meatballs, spaghetti mince, rissoles or burger patties.
 You can get your local butcher to do this for you, ask him to incorporate 1 part ground liver into 4 parts of your mince, meatballs, rissoles or burger patties so you don’t have to deal with the ‘ick’ factor of it.

 Here is one of my favourite ways to sneak more liver into not only my diet, but my friends and family.
 Anyone who eats my ‘Hidden Liver Meatballs’ always #1 ask for the recipe and #2 come back for seconds and thirds as they leave you feeling nourished, energised and completely satisfied.

-If you’re feeling adventurous and want to try liver, an easy place to start is with my Hidden Liver Meatball Recipe, or alternatively supplement with quality grass-fed liver capsules instead.
-Either way it’s important you look after and nourish the one body you have.
-I know that whenever I'm not dealing with my stress levels as well as what I should be, or it's that time of the month and you energy levels drop, or if I'm generally just feeling like I need an energy boost then I make sure I eat liver or supplement with it until i'm feeling vibrant and energetic again.
-It works a treat!
+I know that whenever I'm not dealing with my stress levels as well as what I should be, or it's that time of the month and my energy levels drop, or if I'm generally just feeling like I need an energy boost then I make sure I eat liver or supplement with it until i'm feeling vibrant and energetic again.
+It 100% always works a treat!